optuna/optuna/docs/source/tutorial/sampler.rst

 .. note::
     Strictly speaking, in the first trial,
-    ``SimulatedAnnealingSampler.sample_independent`` method is used for sampling parameter values.
+    ``SimulatedAnnealingSampler.sample_independent`` method is used to sample parameter values.
     Because :func:`~optuna.samplers.intersection_search_space` used in
     ``SimulatedAnnealingSampler.infer_relative_search_space`` cannot infer the search space
     if there are no complete trials.